tacohachii/step-rails-database-yml/README.md

 For this step you need to have a mysql or postgres.
 See the [services](http://devcenter.wercker.com/articles/services/) on wercker devcenter for more information about services.

+## Options

+* `service` This option is not required.
+If set, it will load the template from the specified service; otherwise, it will infer the service from the environment.

 ## Example

 The following `wercker.yml`: